AlexsLemonade/OpenScPCA-analysis/docs/ensuring-repro/docker/updating-images.md

 Whenever you add or remove a new package or dependency to your module's software environment, you will generally need to take a two-step process to add new code that uses those new dependencies:

 1. First, file a PR that _only contains_ your updated environment files, e.g. `renv.lock` and/or `conda-lock.yml`.
-_This PR should not any additional code changes that need this updated environment._
+_This PR should not include any additional code changes that require this updated environment._
     - Once this PR is merged, the module's Docker image will be [rebuilt and pushed to the OpenScPCA Docker Registry](#STUB_LINK../workflows/docker-build-gha.md)
 1. Then, you can file one or more PRs with code changes that use the update software environment.
     - By ensuring the updated Docker image was pushed to the registry _before_ filing this PR, the [module testing GHA](../workflows/run-module-gha.md) will be able to use the most up-to-date Docker image and avoid dependency errors